 In fact, Pinehurst supplies every modern need, offering unequalled attractions of a varied nature, for people of refinement, at a wide range of prices.
 CONSUMPTIVES CANNOT BE RECEIVED.

 Pinehurst is eighteen hours from New York, and through Pullmans run throughout the season direct to the Village over the Seaboard Air Line Railroad.
 Part of the journey may be made, if desired, by sea to Norfolk.
 Stop over privileges are granted to tourists going either north or south.
 For detailed information, handsome booklets, etc., address:

-THE PINEHURST GENERAL OFFICE, OFFICE Or Leonard Tufts, Owner, Boston, Mass.
+THE PINEHURST GENERAL OFFICE, Or Leonard Tufts, Owner, Boston, Mass, consisting of College Preparatory, Intermediate and Primary Schools and a Kindergarten receives boys and girls

 PINEHURST, N. C.